-This post will teach you how to make a DIY felt and wood bead name garland.
+This post will teach you how to make a no-sew felt name garland using thick felt and wood beads.
 It’s an easy project that’s perfect for nursery or playroom decor, as well as parties and gatherings of all kinds.

 The great thing about this project is also that you can make it to say anything for any occasion.
 Holiday garland?
 Sure.
 Retirement party?
 Also great.
 Just want some cheap and easy handmade nursery decor?
 Bingo.
 All you need is a bit of time, the free letter patterns linked below, and a few supplies.

 (This post contains affiliate links.
 You can read more about that here.)

 - Letter patterns and paper scissors (download here and print each letter you need one one standard 8.5 x 11 printer paper page)

 - Fabric glue

 And here are the steps for how to make a felt name garland!